Dr. Vaughan's interests and background

 - One year (barely!) teaching eighth grade.
 Ugh.

-- Now finishing up my twentieth year here at BC!
+- Now working on my twenty-fourth year here at BC!

 ...and things I enjoy doing!